kubernetes-sigs/cluster-api-provider-vsphere/docs/gpu-vgpu.md

 go run ./packaging/flavorgen --output-dir /home/user/.cluster-api/overrides/infrastructure-vsphere/v0.0.0
 ```

-Edit the generated Cluster template (`cluster-template.yaml`) to set the values for the `vgpuDevices` array.
+Edit the generated Cluster template (`cluster-template.yaml`) to set the values for the `pciDevices` array.
 Here we are editing the VSphereMachineTemplate object for the worker nodes.
 This will create a worker node with a single NVIDIA 16GB vGPU device attached to the VM.

 ```yaml
 ---